Resizing and Printing Photos

 RESIZING AND PRINTING PHOTOS

-Personally, I always simply save the file “as is”, or the original size and then pull images from it when printing.
-I do this for making “actual” paper prints or resizing to go in a photobook.
+Personally, I always simply save the file "as is", or the original size.
+I then pull images from it when printing.
+I do this for making "actual" paper prints or resizing to go in a photobook.
 It leaves the original untouched.

 WOW - this is unprecedented.
 A VIDEO on my exact question.
 Fantastic!
 We so appreciate this!!
 Thank you very much again, we plan on donating to your site